mark-watson/Racket-AI-book/manuscript/llm.md

 Our goal is straightforward interaction with OpenAI's APIs.
 The communication between your Racket code and OpenAI's models is orchestrated through well-defined API requests and responses, allowing for a seamless exchange of data.
 The following sections will show the technical aspects of interfacing Racket with OpenAI's APIs, showcasing how requests are formulated, transmitted, and how the JSON responses are handled.
 Whether your goal is to automate content generation, perform semantic analysis on text data, or build intelligent systems capable of engaging in natural language interactions, the code snippets and explanations provided will serve as a valuable resource in understanding and leveraging the power of AI through Racket and OpenAI's APIs.

-The Racket code listed below defines two functions, **question** and **completion**, aimed at interacting with the OpenAI API to leverage the GPT-3.5 Turbo model for text generation.
+The Racket code listed below defines two functions, **question** and **completion**, aimed at interacting with the OpenAI API to leverage the GPT-5 Turbo model for text generation.
 The function **question** accepts a **prompt** argument and constructs a JSON payload following the OpenAI's chat models schema.
 It constructs a value for **prompt-data** string containing a user message that instructs the model to "Answer the question" followed by the provided prompt.
 The **auth** lambda function within **question** is utilized to set necessary headers for the HTTP request, including the authorization header populated with the OpenAI API key obtained from the environment variable **OPENAI_API_KEY**.
 The function **post** from the **net/http-easy** library is employed to issue a POST request to the OpenAI API endpoint "https://api.openai.com/v1/chat/completions" with the crafted JSON payload and authentication headers.
 The response from the API is then parsed as JSON, and the content of the message from the first choice is extracted and returned.

 The function **completion**, on the other hand, serves a specific use case of continuing text from a given **prompt**.
 It reformats the prompt to prepend the phrase "Continue writing from the following text: " to the provided text, and then calls the function **question** with this modified prompt.
 This setup encapsulates the task of text continuation in a separate function, making it straightforward for developers to request text extensions from the OpenAI API by merely providing the initial text to the function **completion**.
 Through these functions, the code provides a structured mechanism to generate responses or text continuations.

-*This example was updated May 13, 2024 when OpenAI released the new GPT-4o model.*
+*This example was updated August 2024 when OpenAI released the new GPT-5 model.*

 ```racket
 #lang racket